Do You Have A “Tombstone” Resume?

-They are not laundry lists of responsibilities.
-They are not boring employment histories.
+They are not boring lists of responsibilities.
+They are a place to document everything you do on a day-to-day basis.
 They don’t include every job you’ve ever had or every single thing you’ve done during your career.

-5) Before you begin, have a target position.
-If you are considering corporate controller and tax accountant pick one.
+Think strategically about your resume content.
 While job seekers often want to include “everything” they can do, an unfocused resume will not serve you well.